OpenEvalProject/evals/manuscripts/elife-06914/v2/manuscript.md

 Our work describes a neural circuit that is essential for the detection of a gustatory sex pheromone.
 Sensory neurons in the male foreleg that house the gustatory receptor Gr68a detect the sex pheromone CH503 and relay information to higher order neural centers via peptidergic neurons in the SEZ.
 The release of TK from a cluster of 8–10 cells found within the c929-labeled SEZ region is essential for mediating the courtship suppression response.

-## A dual sensory role for Gr68a in courtship initiation
+### A dual sensory role for Gr68a in courtship initiation

 Previous characterization of Gr68a indicated that female pheromones are likely to serve as ligands and that Gr68a-impaired males are defective in their courtship of females (Bray and Amrein, 2003).
 In contrast, our study shows that Gr68a-impaired males courted females at similar levels to control males and that one ligand for the receptor is the male sex pheromone CH503.
 Several factors can account for these discrepancies.
 First, the courtship defect of Gr68a-impaired males is only evident in larger-sized behavioral chambers (Ejima and Griffith, 2008).
 Our study used smaller chambers (∅ = 10 mm) compared to the previous study (30 mm; Bray and Amrein, 2003) hence masking the courtship defect.
 Second, Ejima and Griffith previously showed that Gr68a is needed to relay motion-related cues that stimulate courtship initiation.
 The dual sensory role of Gr68a is consistent with its expression pattern in males in separate mechanosensory and gustatory neuron populations (Ejima and Griffith, 2008) and afferent projections to the SEZ and AMMC, a relay center for auditory information.
 Thus, males' inability to detect motion rather than female pheromones may underlie the previously reported Gr68a-related courtship initiation defects.
 Taken together with the results of our current study, we propose that excitatory mechanosensory information is integrated with inhibitory CH503 detection via Gr68a neurons and both types of sensory cues shape the decision to initiate and sustain courtship.
 This model is consistent with our findings that activation of Gr68a-neurons using TrpA1 did not promote courtship suppression.
 Simultaneous activation of both courtship-promoting and suppressing channels likely resulted in an overall null response.
 Similar dual functioning neurons integrating chemical information with touch have been described in nematodes (Kaplan and Horvitz, 1993), mammalian olfactory receptors (Grosmaitre et al., 2007), and vertebrate nociceptor systems (Besson and Chaouch, 1987; Woolf and Walters, 1991).

-## Interaction of CH503 with Gr68a
+### Interaction of CH503 with Gr68a

 The nature of the ligand–receptor interaction is an open question in the absence of data from heterologous expression studies or structure–function analysis.
 Our observation that CH503 induces courtship inhibition only when detected on female cuticles has several implications for the underlying mechanisms.
 Potentially, activation of Gr68a receptors found on other parts of the male body (e.g., other regions of the legs or wings) is needed and occurs only when males assume courtship postures.
 Alternatively, concurrent detection of a co-factor residing on female cuticles might be required.
 Though our results show that hexane-soluble molecules on the cuticle are not needed, the possibility remains that cuticular peptides or proteins may help transduce pheromone detection.
 Previous work indicated that a pheromone binding protein, CheB42a, is found in the lumen surrounding Gr68a-neurons and is needed for detection of female pheromones (Park et al., 2006).
 While CheB42a mutants are still sensitive to CH503, other families of binding proteins may be used to detect female-specific signals that facilitate the activity of CH503.
 Lastly, tactile contact might be needed together with chemosensory stimulation.
 Previously, Kohatsu et al. showed that in Drosophila, contact between the male foreleg and female abdomen was necessary to initiate courtship (Kohatsu et al., 2011).
 Abdomen contact induced transient activity in the transmidline interneurons of the P1 neuron cluster, a designated ‘command center’ for courtship behavior that integrates input from multiple sensory modalities (Kimura et al., 2008; Kohatsu et al., 2011; von Philipsborn et al., 2011).
 Information relayed from the upstream targets of Gr68a-expressing neurons could contribute to the silencing of P1 neurons and in this way, lower the probability of sustained courtship behavior.
 Whether both chemical and tactile cues are mediated by the same receptor or the same cell remains to be determined.

-## Relevance of Gr68a neuron physiological responses to mating behavior
+### Relevance of Gr68a neuron physiological responses to mating behavior

 The majority of Gr68a neurons responded to CH503 at a 500 ng dose, an amount consistent with the behaviorally active dose.
 However, the quantity that is transferred to the female during courtship is approximately 60–100 ng based on semi-quantitative mass spectral analysis of recently mated females.
 Why is there a discrepancy between the amount that is needed for biological activity and the amount that is transferred?
 It could be that the presence of cVA, another anti-aphrodisiac, reduces the necessity for a large amount of CH503 or that each molecule synergizes the efficacy of the other.
 Additionally, recent findings indicate that male D. melanogaster have adapted to become less sensitive to CH503 to circumvent the courtship inhibitory response (Ng et al., 2014).
 While ∼80 ng is sufficient to inhibit male courtship in other non-CH503 producing drosophilid species, D. melanogaster males (and males of other species that express CH503) have become less sensitive to the molecule in order to avoid chemical coercion from other males (Ng et al., 2014).
 Thus, it is not surprising that males are not sensitive to the amount of CH503 transferred to females.

-## Gr68a and pickpocket neurons represent two different populations of gustatory pheromone-sensing neurons
+### Gr68a and pickpocket neurons represent two different populations of gustatory pheromone-sensing neurons

 The ion channels ppk23 and ppk25 are expressed in a specialized class of gustatory neurons that were recently shown to be involved in the detection of non-volatile, male- and female-specific cuticular hydrocarbons (Lu et al., 2012; Thistle et al., 2012; Toda et al., 2012; Vijayan et al., 2014).
 Though we were able to measure CH503-induced physiological activity from ppk23-expressing neurons on the proboscis and the male foreleg, the responses in the foreleg are not likely to be specific to the natural pheromone since behaviorally inert chemical analogs also caused a change in Ca2+ flux.
 It is unclear as well whether the activity of ppk23 and ppk25-expressing neurons contributes to CH503-mediated courtship avoidance since males continue to respond to the pheromone (albeit more weakly) when expression of either channel is suppressed.
 Since ppk23 neurons co-localize with fruitless (Thistle et al., 2012; Toda et al., 2012), a master gene that regulates many aspects of courtship behavior (Yamamoto and Koganezawa, 2013), whereas Gr68a neurons do not (Figure 3—figure supplement 6), it is clear that Gr68a and ppk23 expression will also be in distinct populations of neurons.
 Based on previous observations that ppk23 neurons respond to both attractive and aversive sex pheromones, we speculate that they function as general detectors for a subset of chemosensory cues rather than encode information about valence.

-## Comparison of the CH503 gustatory circuit to circuits for other tastants and pheromones
+### Comparison of the CH503 gustatory circuit to circuits for other tastants and pheromones

 Afferent inputs from Gr-expressing sensory neurons extend to the neuromeres of the TAG and the SEZ in distinct projection patterns (Kwon et al., 2014).
 Are there distinct loci within the SEZ that differentially process food and pheromonal cues?
 In the olfactory system of the fly, information from fruit and pheromones appears to segregate into distinct regions of the lateral horn of the protocerebrum (Jefferis et al., 2007) (though some exceptions have been found, see Ronderos et al., 2014 and Grosjean et al., 2011).
 In the SEZ, the distinctions are less clear.
 The Gr32a, Gr33a, and Gr39a receptors, which are predicted to detect courtship-inhibitory pheromones, overlap with bitter-sensing neurons in the labellum (Wang et al., 2004; Weiss et al., 2011) and have very similar SEZ projection patterns (Kwon et al., 2014).
 In addition, no obvious differences in receptor expression at the periphery have been found between males and females.
 In contrast, Gr68a expression is specialized for male forelegs, appearing in both gustatory and mechanosensory neuron populations.
 Expression in females is largely restricted to cells located next to chordotonal organs (Ejima and Griffith, 2008).
 Moreover, the Gr68a neuron projection pattern to the TAG appears unique amongst the gustatory receptors, perhaps reflecting its dual role in mechanosensation and chemical detection (Kwon et al., 2014).
 Refined analysis of individual afferent processes in the SEZ will allow us to better understand whether the quality and valence of a tastant is encoded at the level of the sensory receptor or transformed within the SEZ and higher order regions.
 Intriguingly, the AMMC was recently identified as a higher-order processing target for gustatory projection neurons from the SEZ which convey sweet information (Kain and Dahanukar, 2015).
 Perhaps some AMMC-projecting neurons may exist for bitter or pheromone-specific information.

-## Central processing of pheromone detection by peptidergic circuits
+### Central processing of pheromone detection by peptidergic circuits

-The decision to mate involves considerable investment of resources and risk of predation (
+The decision to mate involves considerable investment of resources and risk of predation (Daly, 1978).
+In this regard, the TK circuitry serves as a point of convergence for multiple, opposing physiological drives which underlie an animal's decision to mate (Figure 7).
+TK has been implicated in numerous systemic functions including lipid metabolism (Song et al., 2014), stress resistance (Kahsai et al., 2010), and modulation of aggression levels (Asahina et al., 2014).
+In addition, the mammalian homolog Substance P controls sexual behavior, stress responses, appetite, and aggression (Argiolas and Melis, 2013).
+The convergence of aggression and sex within a common neural pathway alludes to the possibility that the choice to fight or court is modulated by TK release which is, in part, regulated by external stimuli such as pheromones.
+Interestingly, the c929-TK cells identified in this study were shown previously to be involved in water conservation in response to desiccation (named ipc-1 and 2a; [Kahsai et al., 2010]), indicating that physiological stress could inform the decision to initiate and sustain courtship via TK signaling.

 ![Figure 7.](https://cdn.elifesciences.org/articles/06914/elife-06914-fig7-v2.jpg)

 **Figure 7.:** Gr68a neurons on the foreleg relay chemosensory and mechanosensory signals to the subesophageal zone (SEZ) and AMMC, respectively.
 Movement detection via Gr68a neurons contributes to the decision to court, possibly through TK signaling.
 The c929-TK cell cluster within the SEZ transduces information via TK release to higher order centers, potentially including the P1 courtship ‘command center’.
 Metabolic stress responses and pheromone detection converge on the c929-TK cluster.
-Overall levels of TK release from this group of 8–10 cells could modulate the behavioral switch between aggression and courtship.DOI: http://dx.doi.org/10.7554/eLife.06914.032
+Overall levels of TK release from this group of 8–10 cells could modulate the behavioral switch between aggression and courtship.

 The NPF peptide itself does not appear to play a direct role.
 It is likely that the circuit defined by NPF-Gal4 line effectively inhibits the response to CH503 due to expression in non-NPF expressing cells, some of which express TK.
 It is intriguing to consider that NPF-related circuits were shown recently to be important in transducing pheromone perception from ppk23-positive cells to the central brain (Gendron et al., 2014).
 Perhaps overlapping TK circuits may function as a second order circuit for ppk23 neurons.